sander/hierarchical-deterministic-keys/README.md

 As of today, ARF 1.4 provides no complete and interoperable solution for key management, that can be industrially deployed at scale and used across the whole ecosystem.

 HDK is a viable solution to some EU Digital Identity Wallet key management challenges.
-It enables the management of an unlimited amount a keys using a single secret.
+It enables the management of an unlimited amount of keys using a single secret.
 It also allows the use of existing secure cryptographic devices with common algorithms.

 HDK is applicable to specific credential schemes, including one-time-use attestations and BBS#.